ListenNotes/ListenApiDemo/README.md

 ### [Backend (Django)](https://github.com/ListenNotes/ListenApiDemo/tree/master/backend)

-The backend is a simple Django backend makes requests to the Listen API.
+The backend is a simple Django backend makes requests to the Podcast API.
 To run it, from the `backend` directory:

 1. Install requirements (it is recommended you do this in a virtualenv):